 Matthew Leckie was an ever-present for the Socceroos, who qualified for the finals after a play-off win over Honduras.
 Ex-Bayer Leverkusen and VfB Stuttgart midfielder Robbie Kruse - currently of Bundesliga 2 side Bochum - is also included as part of the side coached by former Borussia Dortmund and Hamburg coach Bert van Marwijk.

-In preliminary squad: Michy Batshuayi (Borussia Dortmund), Koen Casteels (Wolfsburg), Thorgan Hazard (Borussia Mönchengladbach)
+In final squad: Michy Batshuayi (Borussia Dortmund), Koen Casteels (Wolfsburg), Thorgan Hazard (Borussia Mönchengladbach)

 Had been in contention: Landry Dimata (Wolfsburg), Orel Mangala (Stuttgart), Divock Origi (Wolfsburg)